marijnh/Eloquent-JavaScript/17_canvas.md

 {{index performance, optimization}}

-But ((canvas))'s ((pixel))-oriented approach can be an advantage when drawing a huge amount of tiny elements.
+But ((canvas))'s ((pixel))-oriented approach can be an advantage when drawing a huge number of tiny elements.
 The fact that it does not build up a data structure but only repeatedly draws onto the same pixel surface gives canvas a lower cost per shape.